Biliran: History

-Foundation
+Spanish colonial period

 The first town, named Biliran, was founded in 1712 after petitioning for a municipality and parish status.
 During this time, the island was a part of Cebu Province.
 Biliran, together with the islands of Samar and Leyte, were constituted into a separate province in 1735.
 Later when Samar and Leyte were split into two provinces in 1768, Biliran became part of Leyte Province as its sub-province.
-The first parish priest was assigned in 1765, but its parish status was apparently withdrawn because of Padre Gaspar's apostasy.
+The first parish priest, Gaspar Ignacio de Guevara, was assigned in 1765, but its parish status was apparently withdrawn because of Padre Gaspar's apostasy.
 The parish was re-established on February 22, 1782.

 Moro raids

-In May 1735, representative inhabitants of Leyte petitioned Governor General Fernando Valdes y Tamon to allow them to resettle Biliran Island.
+In May 1735, representative inhabitants of Leyte petitioned Governor-General Fernando Valdes y Tamon to allow them to resettle Biliran Island.
 They claimed it had been abandoned for the past 50 years and was presently inhabited by bagamundos (vagabonds) due to the frequent Moro raids.

-On May 26, 1754, the Moros destroyed Biliran and the town of Catbalogan in Samar.
+On May 26, 1754, Moros destroyed Biliran and the town of Catbalogan in Samar.
 Panamao was reportedly razed to the ground and only the gobernadorcillo (mayor) of Biliran town escaped capture by the raiders.
-The settlements of Biliran, Caybiran, Mapuyo and Maripipi were also destroyed by the Moros.
+The old settlements of Caybiran, Mapuyo and Maripipi were also destroyed by the Moros.

-The Moros staged their attack by marching inland along a river named Anas for a distance of 1.5-2 leguas (leagues).
+The Moros staged their attack by marching inland along the Anas River for a distance of 1.5-2 leguas (leagues).
 Having covered part of the interior around a mountain, they managed to capture the inhabitants, with the exception of the gobernadorcillo who escaped.
 The houses and property of the natives were burned or destroyed.
 The church building suffered the same fate and its valuables were taken away by the raiders.

-Post-Moro invasion
+Post-Muslim raids

-When the Moro raiders were neutralized in the early 19th century, the local inhabitants went into the business of organizing new towns (then called "pueblos") in the present geography of Biliran Province.
+When the Muslim raiders were diminished in the early 19th century, Leytenians organized new towns in the present geography of Biliran Province.

-In 1828, Caibiran on the east became an independent municipality and parish, the second to be created in Biliran Island.
+In 1828, Caibiran on the east became an independent municipality and parish, the second to be created on Biliran Island.

 Naval became the third town, carved out of the territory of Biliran town.
 It first became a separate parish in 1860.
 The Spanish colonial government officially recognized its municipality status on September 23, 1869, following the petition submitted around 1861.

-Almeria became a separate town in 1886 and was named after the City of Almería in Spain.
+Almeria became a separate town in 1886 and was named after the city of Almería in Spain.

 Maripipi used to be a barrio of Naval.
 It was officially inaugurated as a town in 1867, two years ahead of its mother town, then folded up and was reduced into a barrio of Almeria, and then became a town again in 1899.
-Maripipi and the new towns of San Clemente (later Kawayan), Culaba and Esperanza (later Cabucgayan) were created around 1899 by the revolutionary government under Pres.
-Emilio Aguinaldo.
+Maripipi and the new towns of San Clemente (later Kawayan), Culaba and Esperanza (later Cabucgayan) were created around 1899 by the revolutionary government under President Emilio Aguinaldo.